February 2018 Update

-In 2003-2004, the Presidio Trust began working with other Bay Area agencies to develop a Wildlife Incident Protocol, which helps us assess wildlife behavior and determine appropriate responses.
-Based on this protocol, our management actions range from public education to hazing to, under very rare circumstances, lethal removal of a coyote evaluated and determined to be a threat to public safety.
-The amount of open space acreage of the Presidio is only large enough to support one pair of breeding coyotes and the population varies seasonally depending on how many pups are born in a given year.
+In 2003-2004, the Presidio Trust began working with other Bay Area agencies to develop strategies to help us assess wildlife behavior and determine appropriate responses.
+Our management actions range from public education to hazing to, under very rare circumstances, lethal removal of a coyote evaluated and determined to be a threat to public safety.

-Coyote pupping season usually runs from spring through the fall.
-Typically, as part of the coyote's complex social structure, pups are driven from the parents' territory within their first year, and the resident adult population in the Presidio remains stable.
-However, given constant migration, variable pup survival and dispersal rates, and the difficulties of identifying specific individual coyotes, it’s unknown precisely how many coyotes are in the Presidio at any given time.
-When the seasonal den is located, we place coyote den warning signs in the area to alert dog walkers to be more aware of their surroundings or avoid the area, as we’ve done this year.
+Coyote pupping season usually runs from spring through fall.
+Typically, as part of the coyotes’ complex social structure, year-old pups are driven from the parents' territory, and the resident population, those that remain in the Presidio long term (e.g. the alpha pair), remains stable.
+That said, it’s difficult to know precisely how many coyotes are in the Presidio at any given moment given that individual coyotes can move considerable distances in the course of a single day.

 If You Encounter a Coyote in the Presidio